-Luke was left in Philippi during the second missionary journey (Acts 17: 1) and picked up again to travel with Paul in the third journey (Acts 20: 5).
+Luke was left in Philippi during the second missionary journey (Acts 17: 1) and was picked up there to travel with Paul on the third journey (Acts 20: 5).

 Luke accompanied Paul on his journey to Jerusalem and Rome and was with him during his imprisonment there (2 Timothy 4: 11).